Search This Blog

 The way Hulk/Banner interact within the confines of the same person can be interesting, but it isn't though is it?

 Hulk has beef with Banner because he's in proportion, if you know what I mean?
 The green drama is all an over compensating performance because he's insecure and threatened by Banner.
 Bruce Banner can charm and date a woman, even try it with Betty or Scarlet, that Black Widow.
-He can hold a conversation because of his superiour intelligence, while Hulk, clearly sounds like a caveman.
-Come on, the rage monster thing is just a smoke screen.
-Has his primordial savagery de-bowelled, decapitated, quartered innocent children, women or old people?
-Why have we never seen him covered in the blood of his kills?
-Chains of nutsacks strung around his neck?
-Why doesn't he practice territorial pissing or other primordial animalistic shows of dominance?
-He's only a vandal.
-He smashes stuff, then runs away from authority.
+He can hold a conversation because of his superiour intelligence, while Hulk, is opposite.
+Purely for laughs we could speculate the rage monster thing is just a smoke screen protecting a very sensitive hulk.

 The Hulk's power in print, is almost limitless!
 He's ridiculous strong, but what's insane, is he becomes more godlike as his anger grows!
 The bloke lifted a mountain and jumped across cities, but still, he never kills anyone!
 The movie versions dropped that nonsense.
-Hulk was afraid and had limits and thats great!
-However, he is still a prick, because the US military still have to struggle with him whenever he has a dramatic meltdown.
-Hulk is like a selective natural disaster, no danger to the populace, its purely economic damage to the country.

-For a moment imagine this incredible sulk is factual.
-Get gritty, realistic.
-Hulk gets lusty, not worth thinking about.
-If he is a monster would he eat human flesh as opposed to casually ordering food from Greggs?
-You would have to judge his actions, and the interventions the authorities are forced to take.
-When you follow the genius of 'The Boys' the Hulk really does stand out as a bullshit PR branded hero who isn't what he seems.
-What would truth seeker news report after he halves a man using only his bare hands before throwing the soggy meat at a pensioner and her yorkshire terrier?
+What would truth seeker news report after he halves a man using only his bare hands before throwing the soggy meat at a pensioner walking her yorkshire terrier?
 That's the crux of it, when you look at a real rage monster properly.
 I doubt I'm alone here.
-Hulk is one or the other.
-Not both.
-There really is a monster here or just an expensive tantrum.
+Hulk has to be either one or the other.
+He can't be both!
+There is either a real monster there or just an expensive tantrum.

-Look, whenever alien shit kicks off, he plays his part and saves countless many human lives, but the shitbag works with the army and police!!
-The bastard always goes against them normally so he knows better.
-He's a very naughty boy.
 The writers should, in these scenarios, make this creature a controlled or manipulated monster at the very least.
 He can fall into being portrayed as a poorly designed accidental hero type monster.
 Ill defined.
 The pitbull will protect it's owners children by chewing the neighbour kids arm off.
 Hulk is a labrador.

-Bruce Banner and the Hulk remind me of my bipolarity, going on the shifts in mental state alone.
-I can sympathise with Bruce Banner!
-Bipolar rage is also a real danger and even though my eyes remain brown, I could hurl car at someones house.
-However, if I was a super villain-like enemy or a comic writer, I would make Hulk very angry with himself, promote self destructive tendencies and watch hulk smash himself.
+However, if I was a super villain-like enemy or a comic writer, I would make Hulk very angry with himself, promote self destructive tendencies and watch hulk smash himself to oblivion.
 The green guy could not save himself from self obliteration—his own gimmick is rage.
+Brutal.

 Even though Hulk's a fictional character, the issues he raises are very real.
 No they're not, no one smashes buildings down because they're put out.
 Well. . . maybe Adele.
 Why would we need to deal with a rage rescuer?
 A savage saviour?
 A primordial protector of people, it makes little sense.
 He's reduced to a muscular vandal with bad hair.
 How do we balance the need to protect society with the rights of a human being, cursed to be a walking maelstrom of power?